Governance Intelligence

 Governance team of the year (small to mid-cap)

 The size and scope of teams involved in achieving sound governance are growing.
 Some companies have dozens of people working solely on compliance and governance.
 This award will look at the best overall governance team in the country, and what it has achieved in the past 12 months.
-How does the size of the team compare with the size of the company?
+Judges will be looking for teams that operate effectively to deliver tangible results for their organization.
+Questions include: How does the size of the team compare with the size of the company?
 How have team numbers changed in recent years?
 Who is involved and what training do they get?
-Market cap definition: Small cap = below US$2 bn / Mid-cap = between US$2 bn - US$20 bn / Large cap = US$20 bn and over
+Evidence can include team size, mandate and scope.
+Examples of crisis or complex event management, measures to ensure cross team collaboration.
+Clear outcomes and measurable results.
+Market cap definition: Micro cap = below US$300 mn / Small cap = between US$300 mn - US$2 bn / Mid-cap = between US$2 bn – US$20 bn / Large cap = between US$20 bn - US$200 bn / Mega cap = US$200 bn and over

 Governance team of the year (large cap)